casting on edge

 With the sheet held suspended . . .

 drape it into position on the copper.
-Gently press/massage the sheet to round and smooth the valleys between the copper edges.
+Gently press/massage the sheet to smooth and round the valleys between the copper edges.
 The sheet is left taut and sharp over those edges.
-Those edges will dry crisp and thin, giving the sheet a remarkable structural stiffness.
+Those edges will dry crisp and thin, giving the sheet a staccato rhythm of choppy waves and a remarkable structural stiffness.

-The pebbles keep the abaca taut and from shrinking up flat between the copper edges.
+to keep the abaca taut and from shrinking up flat between the copper edges.
 They also slightly emboss the paper.
+Took 4 days to dry.